She Remembers Who She Is: Removing Limiting Beliefs By Chidinma Victory Oforji

 “You just got lucky.”

-But here’s the truth: imposter syndrome doesn’t come from you.
+Imposter syndrome doesn’t come from within you.

-Talking Back to the Voice
+Talking Back to the Doubt

 “You?
 You’re not ready.”

-I had to stop and ask:
+And I learned to pause and ask:

-Because imposter syndrome often echoes the past — an old teacher, a dismissive manager, or a culture that didn’t expect us to rise.
+from a teacher, a manager, a system, or a culture that never expected us to rise.

-Confidence isn’t the absence of doubt — it’s the decision to act anyway.
+It is the decision to act anyway.

 Answer back: